b3-exmo/b3-exmo.github.io/docs/Tithing money/SEC/index.md

 Over 22 years.
 Each quarter over the span of 22 years.
 The church had up to *88* opportunities to correct what they're calling a regrettable mistake.
 Legal scrutiny found that this regrettable mistake was to avoid negative consequences, "with the Church's knowledge and approval[.]"
 You don't accidentally make thirteen shell LLC's to obscure your profile.
 They knew what they were doing, and did it deliberately.
 Did they weigh what the negative consequences were versus the public relations damage for committing fraud?
 I can only assume so.

-Refer again to the opening statement in this page of notes: is the SEC just a bunch of miserable paper-pushers looking to bully the church, or did the church commit fraud and now has to face consequences?
+Refer again to the opening statement in this page of notes: is the SEC just a bunch of miserable paper-pushers looking to bully the church?
+Or did the church commit fraud and now has to face consequences?

+Also compare to the LDS' PR statement that the relevant time range began in 2000, and the SEC is stating 1997.
+I should hope that both parties can agree on when fraudulent actions began.
+The LDS statement specified that "[s]ince 2000, Ensign Peak received and relied upon legal counsel regarding how to comply with its reporting obligations..."
+Would it be unreasonable to conclude that between '97 and 2000, EPA did *not* rely on legal counsel?

 &nbsp;

 > *“We allege that the LDS Church’s investment manager, ==with the Church’s knowledge==, went to great lengths to ==avoid disclosing the Church’s investments==, depriving the Commission and the investing public of accurate market information,” said Gurbir S. Grewal, Director of the SEC’s Division of Enforcement.
 “The requirement to file timely and accurate information on Forms 13F applies to all institutional investment managers, including non-profit and charitable organizations.”*

 ...
-They didn't call it a religious organization?
+They didn't categorize the LDS church a religious organization?
 Probably just a coincidence.
+I am now curious to know if other religious institutions have investment discretion of $100+ million within one category of securities.

 &nbsp;

-> *Ensign Peak agreed to settle the SEC’s allegation that it violated Section 13(f) of the Securities Exchange Act of 1934 and Rule 13f-1 thereunder by failing to file Forms 13F and for misstating information in these forms.
-The Church agreed to settle the SEC’s allegation that it caused Ensign Peak’s violations through its knowledge and approval of Ensign Peak’s use of the shell LLCs.*
+> *Ensign Peak ==agreed to settle the SEC’s allegation== that it violated Section 13(f) of the Securities Exchange Act of 1934 and Rule 13f-1 thereunder by ==failing to file== Forms 13F and for ==misstating information in these forms==.
+The Church ==agreed to settle the SEC’s allegation== that it caused Ensign Peak’s violations through its knowledge and approval of Ensign Peak’s use of the shell LLCs.*

 I am not a lawyer, but my loose understanding of having "agreed to settle" can imply a variety of things: "we don't want you to investigate us further, so let's cooperate to satisfy what you've found so far" or, "we agree that you caught us red-handed, and will pay the penalties."
 I can't confidently say which one, but that choice of words doesn't look good.